-If a person suffers from both PTSD and substance abuse, the problem will be initially addressed through a medically-assisted drug detox program and rehabilitation.
-Our rehab center offers many custom-type services that can help patients recover from substance abuse as a first step to treating the psychological effects of trauma.
+If a person suffers from both PTSD and substance use disorder, the problem will be initially addressed through a medically-assisted drug detox program and rehabilitation.
+Our rehab center offers many custom-type services that can help patients recover from substance use disorder as a first step to treating the psychological effects of trauma.

 Cognitive Behavioral Therapy (CBT)

 This is a type of talk therapy where individuals will be taught strategies that could help them change self-destructing thought patterns and replace them with useful ones to cope with trauma.

 Diet and Dxercise